 We also expect to incur additional costs as a result of the successful completion of this offering.
 We have granted time-based service options under our 2018 Unit Option Plan (the "2018 Plan").
 The time-based options vest over four years with 25% vesting after 12 months and an additional 6.25% vesting at the end of each successive quarter thereafter.
 The 2018 Plan currently includes a repurchase feature, wherein the units can be repurchased by the Company at cost upon resignation of the employee.
 The time-based service options in Integral Ad Science Holding LLC are expected to be adjusted in connection with this offering to reflect the Company's conversion to a C-Corp.
 In addition, it is expected that the repurchase feature would be removed.
 As a result of this adjustment, a grant date would be established which is expected to be the completion date of this offering and the Company would recognize the grant date fair value of these awards upon the price to the public in this offering.
 As such, the fair value of the time-based service options (which comprise of 67% of the total options outstanding) will be determined based on the price to the public in this offering.
-Upon the successful completion of this offering, assuming an initial public offering price of \$16.00 per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, we would recognize approximately \$37.6 million of compensation expense upon the Company's IPO relating to the time-based service options and approximately \$72.7 million to be recognized over a remaining weighted average term of 2.05 years.
+Upon the successful completion of this offering, we expect to recognize approximately \$43.3 million of compensation expense upon the Company's IPO relating to the time-based service options and approximately \$83.7 million to be recognized over a remaining weighted average term of 2.05 years.
 The estimated compensation charge considers additional vesting of options that is expected to occur prior to the IPO date adjusted for forfeitures that occurred after March 31, 2021.
 In addition, stock compensation expense is estimated based on volatility and risk-free interest rates, which could vary based on the timing of the Company's IPO.
-We also estimated stock compensation expense resulting from the issuance of the IPO Grants of \$17.5 million and the service-based component of the Top-Up Grants of approximately \$12.7 million to be recognized subsequent to the IPO date over the vesting term of four years.
+We also estimated stock compensation expense resulting from the issuance of the IPO Grants of \$17.5 million and the service-based component of the Top-Up Grants of approximately \$14.3 million to be recognized subsequent to instruments in Integral Ad Science Holding Corp.

-Concurrent with the effectiveness of the Company's IPO, the return target options in Integral Ad Science Holding LLC are expected to be exchanged for a certain number of options, RSUs or other forms of equity instruments in Integral Ad Science Holding Corp.
 Vesting of the new return target options will be based on a realized cash return of Vista's equity investment.
 Since the vesting condition associated with the realized cash return is not expected to be met on the IPO date, there would be no additional compensation expense related to the return target options recognized upon successful completion of this offering.
 Similarly, since the vesting conditions associated with LTIP awards are not being modified, no compensation expense associated with the LTIP awards will be incurred at the IPO date.
 However, compensation expense related to the return target options and the LTIP awards will be recognized in our post-IPO financial statements when such conditions are met.